johnwilsonhowell/nocturnal_notebook/_posts/2024-08-09-LittlePrince.md

 ---
 layout: post
 categories: essays
-title: The Little Prince, The Fox, and Friendship: An Essay
+title: "The Little Prince, The Fox, and Friendship"
 ---

 _I recently read The Little Prince.
 It is a wonderful book with a lot to unpack.
 I would highly recommend Antoine's beloved novela_